 Most workshops are held on Friday lunchtimes.
 Feel free to bring food and eat as you work.

-Training seminars, schemes and workshops for all graduate students and postdocs
+Training workshops for all graduate students and postdocs

-4pm, Thursday 4 and Monday 15 October: Research Topics and Resources I & II (Eleanor Robson and Tim Lewens)
+4pm, Thursday 10 and 17 October: Research Topics and Resources I & II (Anna Alexandrova, Hasok Chang)

 HPS encompasses a bewildering range of topics.
 These seminars cannot hope to give you a complete overview of the field and how to research it, but they will introduce you to some basic topics and methodologies, stimulate you with lively examples of work by fellow graduate students and postdocs, and inspire you to carry out original and insightful work of your own.
 These seminars are complemented by an online guide.